 - Several faculty have a strong interest in simulation based education, and residents are provided with multiple opportunities to improve their procedural and clinical skills in a simulation environment.
 Resources include both adult and pediatric human patient simulators and formal sessions on airway and central venous access simulation.

-- Emergency Department Targeted Ultrasound is widely practiced within the Calgary Health Region with many CCFP(EM) faculty certified in its use.
+- Emergency Department Targeted Ultrasound is widely practiced within the Calgary Zone with many CCFP(EM) faculty certified in its use.
 With the development of a formal ultrasound elective, ample opportunity exists for residents to become certified during the course of their training.

-The University of Calgary CFPC-EM program adheres to the standards and meets the objectives of the CFPC, as outlined in the “Red Book”.
-The program is based at the Foothills Medical Centre, however residents receive their training at four hospitals in Calgary, and also at regional hospitals in Banff.
+The University of Calgary CCFP-EM program adheres to the standards and meets the objectives of the CFPC.
+The program is based at the Foothills Medical Centre; however, residents receive their training at four hospitals in Calgary, and also at regional hospitals in Banff.

 The year is comprised of 13 four-week blocks:

-- Emergency Medicine – 8 blocks (4 adult, 2 pediatrics, 1 Banff and 3 weeks rural)
+- Emergency Medicine – 8 blocks (5 adult, 1 pediatric, 1 Banff and 1 additional rural selective)

 - CCU – 1 block